 Ditch synthetic loofahs for the real thing, or try this terra cotta and cotton option from Dehiya.
 It’s won countless awards for a reason!

-Made from bamboo, these plush, washable cotton pads are perfect for cutting down waste in your everyday routine.
+Made from bamboo, these plush reusable pads are perfect for cutting down waste in your everyday routine.
 Each pack includes seven pads and an organic, washable pouch for easy machine washing.

-La Bouche Rouge’s Satin Lipstick comes in a chic, plastic-free leather case that is refillable for minimal environmental impact.
-We love the universally flattering nude pink, but you can swap in a new color for each season!
+La Bouche Rouge’s Satin Lipstick comes in a chic, vegan leather case that is refillable for minimal environmental impact.
+We love the deep red, but you can swap in a new color for each season!

 A natural deodorant that actually works?
 We’re in.
-In case you need more convincing: Every scent is aluminum-free, paraben-free, vegan, gluten-free and comes in a refillable container.
+In case you need more convincing: Every scent is aluminum-free, paraben-free, vegan, gluten-free and comes in a refillable container that you only have to buy once.

 If you’re still trying to master a winged eyeliner look and find yourself going through too many Q-tips in the process, look no further: this reusable, washable swab will have you wondering why you didn’t make the switch sooner.